siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 005 Divergence-Free Flow.md

 pattern itself.
 It says the transport structure closes through space rather than starting or ending at points.

-Locally, the picture is circulation: flow bends, turns, and passes through, but does not terminate.
+Locally, the picture is circulation: flow bends, turns, and passes through without terminating.
 That is the spatial structure we now need to preserve.

 ---